tmatic-trading/crypto-platform/README.md

 TESTNET_API_SECRET = "your testnet API secret"
 ```

-Check the LINEAR_SYMBOLS, INVERSE_SYMBOLS, QUANTO_SYMBOLS, SPOT_SYMBOLS, OPTION_SYMBOLS variables where there should be at least one instrument symbol, for example XBTUSD.
+Check the LINEAR_SYMBOLS, INVERSE_SYMBOLS, QUANTO_SYMBOLS, SPOT_SYMBOLS, OPTION_SYMBOLS variables where there should be at least one instrument symbol, for example XBTUSD for INVERSE_SYMBOLS field.
 Check the CURRENCIES variable where your account currencies should be.
 If your account supports multiple currencies, specify them if necessary, for example: "XBt, USDt", where XBt is Bitcoin, USDt is Tether stablecoin.

 Check the ```history.ini``` file which keeps the date and time of the last transaction in the format: ```year-month-day hours:minutes:seconds``` (example ```2023-12-08 12:53:36```).
 You can use any date an time depending on your needs.
-For example, if you want to be guaranteed to download all the transactions that were made on your current account, simply specify the year, e.g. 2000, any month, day and time.
+For instance, if you want to be guaranteed to download all the transactions that were made on your current account, simply specify the year, e.g. 2000, any month, day and time.
 Thus, the program will download all transactions for your account starting from the very beginning.
 Transactions and funding will be recorded to the database in the "coins" table.
 Please keep in mind that **Bitmex has removed trade history prior to 2020 for [testnet.bitmex.com](https://testnet.bitmex.com) test accounts**, so if your trading activity on [testnet.bitmex.com](https://testnet.bitmex.com) was prior to 2020, you will not be able to get your entire trade history.

 Launch the program:
-- in Linux and macOS terminal ```python3 main.py```
+- in Linux or macOS terminal ```python3 main.py```
 - in Windows command prompt (cmd.exe) ```python main.py```

 ## How it works